 Tips for Choosing the Top Nursing Schools in Alaska

 Choosing a nursing school is a big responsibility, so it’s not something to rush.
 Take your time comparing each school that offers your degree of choice.
-You may want to get more information from all of the programs you are considering.
-This lets you get more information on financial aid, tuition costs, and clinical experiences, all of which may cut down your school list.
+You may want to get more information from the programs you are considering.
+Doing so will help you compare financial aid, tuition costs, and clinical experiences, all of which may help narrow down your short list.

-It’s also highly recommended that you visit each school in person.
+If you can, try to visit your top school choices.
 You can learn a lot about a school on paper, but visiting in person gives you an understanding of the school’s learning environment.
 If you can, sit in on nursing classes.
 You may see how students interact with professors and how professors address students.
 This gives you a way to find out if a school meshes with your learning style.

 MSN Programs from Alaska Schools